Online shaming: Tim Hunt controversy

 In 2015, British biochemist Sir Tim Hunt, who won the 2001 Nobel Prize in Physiology or Medicine, was involved in a highly publicized controversy at the World Conference of Science Journalists (WCSJ) in Seoul.
 At a lunch for female journalists and scientists, Hunt gave a speech on short notice which was later recounted by an unnamed EU official:

+It's strange that such a chauvinist monster like me has been asked to speak to women scientists.
+Let me tell you about my trouble with girls.
+Three things happen when they are in the lab: you fall in love with them, they fall in love with you, and when you criticise them they cry.
+Perhaps we should make separate labs for boys and girls?
+Now, seriously, I'm impressed by the economic development of Korea.
+And women scientists played, without a doubt, an important role in it.
+Science needs women, and you should do science, despite all the obstacles, and despite monsters like me.

 In the audience were science journalists Connie St Louis, Deborah Blum and Ivan Oransky, who found Hunt's remarks highly inappropriate.
 They decided to publicize his remarks on Twitter, giving St Louis the task of writing a short text to be tweeted and corroborated by the other two.
 The tweet called Hunt sexist and said he had "utterly ruined" the luncheon.

 St Louis's tweet went viral, setting off what The Observer described as a "particularly vicious social media campaign."
 The Royal Society quickly distanced itself from Hunt's comments as reported and emphasized its commitment to equality in the sciences.
 To ridicule the "sexist scientist", the online feminist magazine The Vagenda urged female scientists to post mundane pictures of themselves at work under the hashtag "#distractinglysexy".

 Two days after the speech, Hunt gave a BBC radio interview saying "I did mean the part about having trouble with girls.
 It is true that I have fallen in love with people in the lab, and that people in the lab have fallen in love with me, and it's very disruptive to science.
 It's terribly important that, in the lab, people are on a level playing field.
 And I found these emotional entanglements made life very difficult.
 I mean, I'm really, really sorry that I caused any offence – that's awful.
 I certainly didn't mean – I just meant to be honest, actually."
 Hunt went on to say "I'm very sorry if people took offense.
 I certainly did not mean to demean women, but rather be honest about my own shortcomings."